-Grover Beach Cable Landing Station locates at 949 Huber Street, Grover Beach City, San Luis Obispo County, California, is the terminal station for a trans-Pacific fiber optic cable connecting the U.S. to Japan, the PC-1 Network, and a cable network linking the U.S. and Mexico to Central America and the Caribbean, the Pan American Crossing which is a cable of 10,000 km with two-fiber-pair system.
+Grover Beach Cable Landing Station (Grover Beach CLS) is located at 948 Huber Street, Grover Beach City, San Luis Obispo County, California, is the terminal station for a trans-Pacific fiber optic cable connecting the U.S. to Japan, the PC-1 Network, and a cable network linking the U.S. and Mexico to Central America and the Caribbean, the Pan American Crossing which is a cable of 10,000 km with two-fiber-pair system.

-Grover Beach Cable Landing Station is one of the three cable landing stations in San Lius Obispo County, the others are the San Liu Obispo Cable Landing Station and the Morro Bay Cable Landing Station.
+The Grover Beach CLS is one of the three cable landing stations in San Lius Obispo County, the others are the San Liu Obispo Cable Landing Station and the Morro Bay Cable Landing Station.

 With this infrastructure advantages, the City of Grover Beach, located halfway between San Francisco and Los Angeles on California’s central coast, has successfully submitted an application for federal stimulus monies made available from President Obama’s American Recovery and Reinvestment Act (ARRA) of 2009 for broadband, now preparing a Technology Master Plan ― to become a hub for broadband communications on the west coast.